AI Transport

 What the user should see during a disconnect

-Storing and replaying in-flight state is the infrastructure side of session recovery.
-The other side is what you surface to the user while it's happening - because a reconnect that works silently in the background still needs the right UI treatment to avoid looking like a failure.
+Session recovery handles the infrastructure layer, but a reconnect that works silently in the background still needs the right UI treatment to avoid looking like a failure.

 AI Transport exposes well-defined connection states.
 The key distinction is between the disconnected state (temporarily offline, retrying automatically), and the suspended state (retry window exhausted).
 During disconnection, a reconnecting indicator is shown (as opposed to an error modal).
 In a suspended state, a retry button is shown to communicate that the session is intact and waiting.